Universe and Solar System

 Galaxies are the most prominent groups of stars and can contain anywhere from a few million stars to many billions of stars.
-Every star that is visible in the night sky is part of the Milky Way Galaxy.
+For example, every star visible in the night sky is part of the Milky Way Galaxy.
 To the naked eye, the closest major galaxy, the Andromeda Galaxy, looks like only a dim, fuzzy spot, but that fuzzy spot contains one trillion stars.

 Spiral and Elliptical Galaxies

-Spiral galaxies spin, so they appear as a rotating disk of stars and dust, with a bulge in the middle, like the Sombrero Galaxy.
+Spiral galaxies spin as a rotating disk of stars and dust, with a bulge in the middle, like the Sombrero Galaxy.
 Several arms spiral outward in the Pinwheel Galaxy and are appropriately called spiral arms.
 Spiral galaxies have lots of gas and dust and lots of young stars.

 Other galaxies are egg-shaped and called an elliptical galaxy.
 The smallest elliptical galaxies are as small as some globular clusters.
-Giant elliptical galaxies, on the other hand, can contain over a trillion stars.
+On the other hand, Giant elliptical galaxies can contain over a trillion stars.
 Elliptical galaxies are reddish to yellowish because they contain mostly old stars.
-Most elliptical galaxies contain very little gas and dust because they had already formed.
+Most elliptical galaxies contain very little gas and dust because they have already formed.
 However, some elliptical galaxies contain lots of dust.
 Why might some elliptical galaxies contain dust?

 Irregular and Dwarf Galaxies

 Galaxies that are not elliptical galaxies or spiral galaxies are irregular galaxies.
-Most irregular galaxies were once spiral or elliptical galaxies that were then deformed either by gravitational attraction to a more massive galaxy or by a collision with another galaxy.
+Most irregular galaxies were once spiral or elliptical galaxies that were then deformed by gravitational attraction to a more massive galaxy or by colliding with another galaxy.

 Dwarf galaxies are small galaxies containing only a few million to a few billion stars.
 Dwarf galaxies are the most common type in the universe.
-However, because they are relatively small and dim, we do not see as many dwarf galaxies from Earth.
+However, we do not see as many dwarf galaxies from Earth because they are relatively small and dim.
 Most dwarf galaxies are irregular in shape.
 However, there are also dwarf elliptical galaxies and dwarf spiral galaxies.